 When removing your plants, examine them for pests or disease.
 Set any infested or infected plants away from the healthy plants and then take time to identify the problem.
 Some issues, like whiteflies or spider mites, can be treated, and these plants should be placed in quarantine away from the others until they are healthy again.
 Others, like those infected by fusarium wilt, will need to be destroyed entirely.
 For these plants, make sure you do not compost them or the pathogen may then contaminate the compost.

-For windows or rigid plastic, use a squeegee and a disinfectant.
-For greenhouses with plastic sheeting, use a soft cloth or sponge and a mild detergent, such as dish soap mixed with water.
+- Scrub plastic sheeting with a soft cloth or sponge and a mild detergent, such as dish soap mixed with water.

 While you clean, keep an eye out for any cracks in the frame, loose glazing or screens and uneven or poorly fitting doors, windows or screens.
 When you get to the floor, look along the foundation to ensure there are no gaps large enough for small animals to get into the structure.
 If you have brick walls, check the mortar for cracks.
 Pay special attention to the condition of wood that has moss growth, as this can sometimes be a warning sign of rotting caused by excessive wetness.